-If an operator has not opted out of a route and has incurred a small amount of VUC on a route in a year (e.g. if on a diversionary route), then it would be for Network Rail and affected operators to consider setting a VUC de minimis limit, by 31 August in the year after the year concerned, below which the REBS calculation does not need to be made and hence payments would also not be made.
+If an operator has not opted out of a route and has incurred a small amount of VUC on a route (e.g. if on a diversionary route), then it would be for Network Rail to consider setting a de minimis amount and to decide whether to waive any rights to the amount.